 You will never find another Puppet Museum like this one.
 It is the only one of its kind in all of Mexico.
 It is located in an old mansion in the Historic Center of Huamantla.

 The Rosete Aranda National Puppet Museum was inaugurated on August 9, 1991; here, you will find about 2500 pieces from other countries such as Poland, Scotland, Hungary, etc.

-You can find it open from Tuesday to Saturday from 10 am to 5 pm, and Sundays from 10 am to 3 pm; it has a guided tour service, store, and theater.
+It is open from Tuesday to Saturday from 10 am to 5 pm and Sundays from 10 am to 3 pm; it has a guided tour service, store, and theater.

 An excellent alternative to learn more about pulque, how it is harvested, and its process, I recommend a tour of the Hacienda de Tenexac in Terrenate.

-Throughout the region, you will appreciate old cases that are still standing; you will also learn about the benefits of the maguey, such as being healthy, nutritional, and probiotic.
+Throughout the region, you will appreciate old cases still standing; you will also learn about the benefits of the maguey, such as being healthy, nutritional, and probiotics.